zesterer/browser/README.md

 Just make sure you have the correct libraries installed!
 (As of yet, I don't believe that Evolve OS includes a WebKit package, although this IS coming, don't worry!)

+### Disclaimer

+Leon is undergoing HEAVY development.
+That means probably most of it will change a lot from now until it's release.
+If you have feature suggestions, please tell me.
+But I may already be planning them.

 ~ Barry Smith